HarjjotSinghh/openwave/subnet/tools/README_SCRIPTS.md

 # README for Scripts

-This document provides an overview of the scripts available in the `nextjs-avalanche-subnet` project, detailing their purpose and usage.
+This document provides an overview of the scripts available in the `nextjs-Flow-subnet` project, detailing their purpose and usage.

 ## Scripts Overview

 ### 1. Subnet Scripts

 - **create_subnet.sh**
-  - **Purpose**: Automates the process of creating a new Avalanche subnet.
+  - **Purpose**: Automates the process of creating a new Flow subnet.
   - **Usage**: Run this script to initialize a subnet with the specified configuration.
 Ensure that the necessary environment variables and configurations are set before execution.

 - **deploy_chain.sh**